springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports</td>
 <td>
 The meaning of the content in the pages of this product does not depend on the order of the sections.
+<br><br>
 We use semantically-correct markup to allow assistive technologies to interpret the meaning of content and controls within each section.
 </td>
 </tr>